chitamoor/Rester/README.md

 A TestStep contains the following -

-- **API end point invocation** - As part of the API endpoint invocation, you are expected to supply the following minimal params -
+- **API end point invocation** - As part of the API endpoint invocation, you can provide the following params -
   - URL
+  - HTTP headers
   - URL params
   - HTTP method - get, put, post, delete ('get' is used by default)

+  URL is the only mandatory param.

 - A series of assert statements specified as part of an **AssertMap**
 - Post step assignments